Nathaniel improved his fitness and energy on a carnivore diet

 My name is Nathaniel.
 I’m 24 years old.

-At this time in my life, I was eating a light breakfast and 2 solid meals consisting of 3-4 cups of vegetables (high variety, mixed organic/non-organic), 1 cup complex carbohydrate, and either baked chicken breast, fish, or pork.
+At this time in my life, I was eating a light breakfast and two solid meals consisting of 3-4 cups of vegetables (high variety, mixed organic/non-organic), 1 cup of complex carbohydrates, and either baked chicken breast, fish, or pork.
 Hardly any red meat.
-I did this all throughout undergrad, very methodical and didn’t miss a beat.
+I did this all throughout undergrad, was very methodical, and didn’t miss a beat.

 My fitness goals at the time were to be as functional as possible (running, swimming, biking, lifting weights).
 I just cared about vitality and health.
 I wrestled growing up and never had any problem putting on mass, so my goal was not to put on size, although I felt emaciated on the diets coaches had me on.

-Diet became everything for me.
-So much that I cut out all meat for 6 months.
-(There are articles/literature relating processed meats to higher incidences of colon cancer and this was the logic I used – true or not, I was desperate – I just wanted vitality and I already had risk factors).
+The diet became everything to me.
+So much that I cut out all meat for six months.
+(There are articles/literature relating processed meats to higher incidences of colon cancer, and this was the logic I used – true or not, I was desperate – I just wanted vitality, and I already had risk factors).

-I had labs performed around the same time (insurance does yearly panels) and they showed I was anemic and had high LDL.
+I had labs performed around the same time (insurance does yearly panels), and they showed I was anemic and had high LDL.
 I remember being very weak and tired all of the time.
-I concluded that I was taking steps backwards and not forwards – listening to my body holistically.
+I concluded that I was taking steps backward and not forward – listening to my body holistically.

 I got back on my meal prep spread and started feeling better.
-All of this time I was rehabbing a back injury I got in college and was severely depressed because I was in pain every day – doing lots of rehab, diving into regenerative medicine as well.
-Was back on track for about 4 months until I heard about the carnivore diet.
+All of this time, I was rehabbing a back injury I got in college and was severely depressed because I was in pain every day – doing lots of rehabs and diving into regenerative medicine as well.
+I was back on track for about four months until I heard about the carnivore diet.

-I began straight carnivore mid-January 2018, about the same time I started a fast-bacc 1 year nursing program down in Houston.
+I began straight Carnivore in mid-January 2018, about the same time I started a fast-back one-year nursing program down in Houston.
 Everything was new for me.
 New city, new curriculum, less time, no social life, less sleep.
 In my mind, I needed optimal nutrition in order to function at my peak levels and make the grades I wanted in such a fast program.

-I considered all factors – I knew I was going to be sitting a lot (8-10 hours per day), getting less sunlight, not getting social interaction.
-At this time I stopped taking my Lialda because the cost went from $10 a month to $250 a month.
+I considered all factors – I knew I was going to be sitting a lot (8-10 hours per day), getting less sunlight, and not getting social interaction.
+At this time, I stopped taking my Lialda because the cost went from $10 a month to $250 a month.

-It’s been approximately 4 months on carnivore and I haven’t had an IBD flare, I sleep throughout the night, my mental and cognitive functioning have increased (I know this is subjective, but I’m able to sit through 12 hour lectures 2x a week, study 8-10 hours per day on the weekends and do 12 hour clinicals every week as well).
+It’s been approximately four months on Carnivore, and I haven’t had an IBD flare.
+I sleep throughout the night.
+My mental and cognitive functioning has increased (I know this is subjective, but I’m able to sit through 12-hour lectures 2x a week, study 8-10 hours per day on the weekends, and do 12-hour clinics every week as well).

 Thank you,